 Connecting the dots

 In both times of crisis and more stable conditions, people depend on governments for service continuity and, importantly, service excellence—and governments strive to deliver.
-That’s why the most resilient governments, organizations, and leaders themselves seek to “connect the dots,” tying together the above traits—and the processes, ecosystems, technologies, and people related to them—to better anticipate and successfully respond to change.
+That’s why the most resilient governments, organisations and leaders themselves seek to “connect the dots,” tying together the above traits—and the processes, ecosystems, technologies and people related to them—to better anticipate and successfully respond to change.
 And change is a certainty in the future.

 As government organisations navigate what’s ahead, it’s important to remember that resilience isn’t about trying to return to the previous status quo.
 It’s much more transformative—requiring new competencies and the ability to predict conditions and outcomes and respond with more agile and precise policy interventions.